 This piece is a part of the Berru Poetry Series, which supports Jewish poetry and poets on PB Daily.
 JBC also awards the Berru Poetry Award in memory of Ruth and Bernie Weinflash as a part of the National Jewish Book Awards.
 Click here to see the 2021 winner of the prize.
 If you’re interested in participating in the series, please check out the guidelines here.

 Zilka Joseph was born in Mumbai, and lived in Kolkata.
 Her work is influenced by Indian/Eastern and Western cultures, and her Bene Israel roots.
 She has been nominated several times for a Pushcart, and for a Best of the Net, has won many honors, participated in literary festivals and readings, and has been featured on NPR/Michigan Radio, and several international online interviews and journals.
 Her work has appeared in Poetry, Poetry Daily, The Writers’ Chronicle, Frontier Poetry, Kenyon Review Online, Michigan Quarterly Review, Beltway Poetry Review, Asia Literary Review, Poetry at Sangam, The Punch Magazine, Review Americana, Gastronomica, and in anthologies such as 101 Jewish Poems for the Third Millennium, The Kali Project, RESPECT: An Anthology of Detroit Music Poetry, Matwaala Anthology of Poets from South Asia (which she co-edited), Cheers To Muses: Contemporary Works by Asian American Women, Uncommon Core: Contemporary Poems for Living and Learning, and India: A Light Within (a collaborative project).
 She was awarded a Zell Fellowship (MFA program), the Michael R. Gutterman award for poetry, and the Elsie Choy Lee Scholarship (Center for the Education of Women) from the University of Michigan.
-Her previous Mayapple Press book is Lands I Live In (2012).
+Her previous Mayapple books are Lands I Live in (2007) and In Our Beautiful Bones (2021).
 Zilka teaches creative writing workshops in Ann Arbor, Michigan, and is a freelance editor, a manuscript coach, and a mentor to her students.